Menu

 The Lowry is committed to making all aspects of your visit enjoyable, welcoming and physically accessible.
 In 2016 we were awarded silver standard by Attitude Is Everything, which recognises our on-going pledge to provide the best possible experience for deaf and disabled visitors.

-Download this visual guide to familiarise yourself with our building or use our interactive video below.
+Download this visual guide to familiarise yourself with our building.

 Visual Guide